 - Give yourself permission to make mistakes.
 For example, if you’re tasked with writing a project proposal, accept that your work won’t be perfect, especially when it comes to the first draft.
 This is particularly important if you’re still a beginner, and have ‘learning’ as one of your main goals at work.

-- Figure out what you’re afraid of, and try to resolve your fears.
+- Address your fears.
 For example, you might notice that you’re procrastinating on your work because you’re afraid of getting negative feedback from someone.
 To deal with it, you can do things such as get feedback from someone else, or realize that this negative feedback doesn’t actually matter.

 - Develop self-compassion.
 Self-compassion can help reduce your procrastination, as well as various issues that are associated with it, such as stress.
 It consists of three components that you should develop: self-kindness, which involves being nice to yourself, common humanity, which involves recognizing that everyone experiences challenges, and mindfulness, which involves accepting your emotions in a non-judgmental manner.